hermanjustino/hermanjustino/README.md

 ## Current Projects
 - Ambient Scribes: Revolutionizing clinical documentation in Ontario.
-- The Minimalist's Cloud Guide: Open-source blueprints for "right-sized" data stacks.
+- The Minimalist's Guide to the Cloud: Open-source blueprints for "right-sized" data stacks.

 ## Background
 - Google Cloud for Startups Founder